aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Study Design

 \begin{itemize}[leftmargin=*] \item \textbf{Exact Match (EM)} quantifies the proportion of predictions that identically match ground truths. \item \textbf{BLEU \cite{Bleu}} computes $n$-gram overlap between predictions and ground truths. $n$ is empirically set to 4. \end{itemize}

 Following recent works \cite{DeepSeek-Coder, CrossCodeEval}, we use greedy decoding during inference.
-For the API invocation and single-line scenarios, we extract the first line of LLMs' completions.
-For the structured span scenario, we only truncate the model outputs at the special token, keeping all preceding code unchanged.
-Due to limited space, we also present experimental results using more metrics (\eg CodeBLEU \cite{CodeBleu} and edit distance) in the appendix.
+When predicting API invocations, we extract the first non-empty line of LLMs' completions for evaluation.
+When predicting code spans, we truncate the model outputs at the special token and extract the rest code for evaluation.